makerdao/community/governance/votes/Executive vote - November 09, 2022.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - A total of **111,712 DAI** will be distributed to 18 Recognized Delegates as itemized further down.
 - Parameter changes from the latest proposal from the MakerDAO Open Market Committee: a [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) increase and a [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) decrease, detailed below.
-- Risk parameter adjustments for the technical deployement of Maker Teleport on StarkNet as detailed further down.
+- The technical deployment of Maker Teleport on [Starknet](https://starkware.co/starknet/) will take place, as detailed below.
+- The Maker Teleport Global [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will be increased, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes.**